-But, make sure not to use this process for all your products as the products with bigger sizes can be managed better by having them delivered directly to the drop ship partner or the supplier.
+However, make sure not to use this process for all your products as the products with bigger sizes can be managed better by having them delivered directly to the dropship partner or the supplier.

 Allowing shoppers to go through only a single return method (e.g. phone) can be tiresome for buyers, which we believe is a grave mistake on part of the seller.
 So, your return and refund policy should be framed while keeping this aspect in mind.

-Consumers appreciate the flexibility and the convenience offered by the online stores for refund and they will be more likely to shop with a store that has something additional for them.
+Consumers appreciate the flexibility and convenience offered by the online stores for a refund and they will be more likely to shop with a store that has something additional on offer for them.

-Just the way online shoppers appreciate progress of their order, they like to get informed about the return and refund request.
-Let them know when their product will be received for return and when the refund is being processed.
+Just the way online shoppers appreciate the progress of their order, they like to get informed about the return and refund request too.
+Let them know when their product will be received for return and when the refund will be processed.

-It will let them stay stress free about their refund process request and they won’t bother to chase this information through your customer service team.
-It will save a lot of time of your buyers and the sales team as well.
+It will let them stay stress-free about their refund process request and they won’t bother to chase this information through your customer service team.
+Thus, it will save a lot of time for your buyers as well as your sales team.